dascentral/dotfiles/settings/Settings.md

 ### Notifications

-#### Calendar

-* Set alert style to "Banners"
+* Calendar > Set alert style to "Banners"
-* Uncheck "Show notification on lock screen"
+* Calendar > Uncheck "Show notification on lock screen"
-* Uncheck "Show in Notification Center"
+* Calendar > Uncheck "Show in Notification Center"

-#### Microsoft Outlook

-Turn off everything.
+* Outlook > Turn off everything.
 I use the native Calendar app for all notifications.

 ### Trackpad